Enforcing license compliance

 What happens if a package release in my catalog doesn’t comply with the approved license list?

-- Approve the license being used by approved releases
+- Approve the license being used by the already-approved releases

 - Deny the releases